minecarman/paint-app/README.md

-  This is a Painting app that you can use different brush sizes and colors.
+  This is a Painting app that you can paint stuff and save it as jpeg.